 • the Energy Performance Validation Scheme, which guarantees the energy savings promised to consumers.

-Effective Home covers its solar panels with a minimum 25-year product warranty and a lifetime warranty for the manufacture of the modules and solar cell performance.
+With these certificates and accreditations, customers should feel confident that they’re opting for a trusted and reliable provider.
+Effective Home also covers its solar panels with a minimum 25-year product warranty and a lifetime warranty for the manufacturing and performance of the solar cells.

 In July 2023, Effective Home teamed up with Halifax to offer a cashback scheme whereby customers receive up to £500 when they install green technologies, such as solar panels.